Goshen Scout Reservation: Programs

 For four weeks each summer the camp is visited by 500 participants.
 Camp Bowman is the only camp at the Goshen Scout Reservation where all units use patrol cooking, rather than dining hall or meals picked up like take-out (Note: depending on location called take-out, takeout, carry-out, take-away, or parcel meals) in a system that reservation camps call heater stack.
 Each patrol cooks at their campsite using a propane stove or campfire.

 Facilities

 Camp facilities include structures for administration, aquatics (Note: Chris Lantos Waterfront), archery range, campfire amphitheater, chapel, commissary, handicraft pavilion, leader lounge, nature, parade field, quartermaster, rifle range, Scoutcraft, shooting sports, shotgun range, shower house, and water tank.

-Current Symbol of Camp Marriot, originally based of off a Black Widow spider.
+Current Symbol of Camp Marriott, originally based of off a Black Widow spider.

 Camp Marriott

 Camp Marriott is one of the seven camps on the Goshen Scout Reservation.
 Originally founded in 1969, the camp was named after the Marriott family, whom gave large sums of money to the Boy Scouts of America.

-On June 26, 2016 twins Eliana and Jeremy Bookbinder, both with experience handling birds from volunteering at the Clearwater Nature Center in Clinton, Maryland, found an injured young bald eagle near the camp.
-A supervisor instructed the two to leave the badly injured animal alone.
-The two captured the bird and took it to a wildlife rehabilitator.
-Citing the policy that "no wild animals are to be handled or captured (except by properly trained staff)" the two were fired.
-The eagle, that had a wing broken in multiple places, was so badly injured that it was euthanized.